For All Scout Groups interested in completing:

 Rock and Mineral Identification

 This class presents an introduction to rocks and minerals and includes a hands-on portion that allows participants to learn the techniques of mineral identification.
+A pre-purchased kit includes all materials (except for a penny) needed to identify 10 specimens.
 This class completes all requirements for Webelos’ Earth Rocks and Boy Scouts’ Geology Merit Badge.
 The instructor is a Merit Badge counselor and qualified to sign off participants’ Blue Cards (not provided).

-Admission: $10 per person, Regular Museum Admission for chaperons.
+Fees: Each kit is $15 and includes the cost of the class and admission to the Museum.
+Kits must be pre-purchased no later than 2 weeks before the class date.
+Kits can be purchased online or over the phone.
+Adult chaperones are Regular Museum Admission.
 One adult chaperon is required to remain with the group during the program’s entirety.
 To arrange a group, please contact the Museum Educator at firstname.lastname@example.org.

-Participants will make two pieces of jewelry, choosing from a necklace, keychain, or pin, all made out of stone from the Museum Shop.
-They will learn how to use jeweler tools including findings, pliers, epoxy, etc. A Museum video and scavenger hunt tour will be available after the activity.
+This class teaches participants to make three pieces of jewelry: a necklace, keychain, and a pin, all made out of stone in a pre-purchased kit available in-store or online.
+Participants will learn how to use jeweler tools including findings, epoxy, knot tying, etc. Following the class, a Museum video and scavenger hunt tour will be available.
 This class completes all requirements for Girl Scout Junior’s Jewelry Badge.

-Admission: $15 per participant, Regular Museum Admission for chaperons.
-One adult chaperon is required to remain with the group during the program’s entirety.
+Fees: Each kit is $15 and includes the cost of the class and admission to the Museum.
+Kits must be pre-purchased no later than 2 weeks before the class date.
+Kits can be purchased online or over the phone.
+Adult chaperones are Regular Museum Admission.
+One adult chaperone is required to remain with the group during the program’s entirety.
 To arrange a group, please contact the Museum Educator at email@example.com.

 The Scavenger Hunt Quiz